monopole/snt/basics/dockerize.md

 > _Time: 2-5min_

-Kubernetes wants pods to pull their container images from a (presumably remote and trustworthy) server called a container registry, so that's a first step
+Kubernetes runs containers, pulled from a (presumably remote and trustworthy) server called a container registry.
+So the server just created needs to be placed in a container image (basically a tar ball with metadata), and that in turn must be placed in a registry.

 In what follows: